bab3l/go-netbox/docs/NestedGroup.md

 ### NewNestedGroup

-`func NewNestedGroup(id int32, url string, displayUrl string, display string, name string, ) *NestedGroup`
+`func NewNestedGroup(id int32, url string, display string, name string, ) *NestedGroup`

 NewNestedGroup instantiates a new NestedGroup object This constructor will assign default values to properties that have it defined,